BalaM314/mlogx/spec.md

 _err(_err)

-Outputs a message in red to <stderr> and terminates.
+Outputs a message in red to _stderr and terminates.

+Yes I know it's confusing that the function and parameter have the same name. :cringe:

 More coming Soon™.